Pursue decarbonization in all corporate activities

 • Online inquiry form: For customers (consumers), shareholders and investors, and NGOs

-Main resources in promoting activities (2021)
+Main resources for promoting activities (2023)

-Costs of climate change adaptation and mitigation in main business area: 2,914 million yen
+Costs of climate change adaptation and mitigation in main business area: 3,252 million yen

-Activities: Responding to climate change
+Responding to climate change risks and opportunities (TCFD)

 We have performed a scenario analysis of the impact climate change could potentially have on Group corporate activities.